sanity-io/sanity/packages/@sanity/default-login/README.md

       }
     ]
   },

-  // different login methods that we allow within the studio.
-For one reason or another you might want to disallow the use of one or the other
-  "loginMethods": ["cookie", "token"]
+  // Login method to use for the studio the studio.
+Can be one of:
+  // `dual` (default) - attempt to use cookies where possible, falling back to storing authentication token in `localStorage` otherwise
+  // `cookie` - explicitly disable `localStorage` method, relying only on cookies "loginMethod": "dual"
 }
 ```